S3-working-group/s3-practical-guide/docs/all.md

 ##### Condensed to the Essentials

 When looking at the norms, the *Sociocratic Circle Organization Method* may look big and scary.
-By focusing on the essentials only, *Sociocracy 3.0* offers a lightweight framework to adapt and build on as necessary.
+By focusing on the essentials only, *Sociocracy 3.0* offers a lightweight approach to adapt and build on as necessary.

 This doesn't mean to say it's all easy: choosing to pull in *Sociocracy 3.0's* patterns requires an investment in learning and un-learning.
 This is why it's important to only pull in what you need, because there's no point to changing things if what you are doing is already good enough.